 Asian stocks edge higher, with all eyes on Fed rate path

-Hong Kong (AFP) – Asian stocks edged higher at the open on Thursday, tracking gains on Wall Street as markets adjusted following a rout this week on higher-than-expected US inflation data.
+Hong Kong (AFP) – Asian stocks mostly edged higher on Thursday, tracking gains on Wall Street as markets adjusted following a rout this week on higher-than-expected US inflation data.

 The data showed US yearly inflation slowing less than expected and monthly inflation rising, stoking fears that the US Federal Reserve would continue its aggressive tightening of monetary policy.

-On Thursday, bourses in Tokyo, Hong Kong and Seoul opened cautiously up.
+On Thursday, bourses in Tokyo, Hong Kong, Taipei, Singapore, Kuala Lumpur and Jakarta made cautious gains.

-Analysts said markets were rebounding from the steep losses that followed the inflation data, and to price in an expected 75 basis-point interest rate hike by the Fed at a meeting next week.
+Analysts said markets were bouncing back from the steep losses that followed the inflation data, and traders were pricing in an expected 75 basis-point interest rate hike by the Fed at a meeting next week.

 "Stock markets have stabilised a little after Tuesday's rout which saw risk assets pummelled across the board," said Craig Erlam, senior market analyst at OANDA.

-Tokyo -- the previous day's biggest loser in Asia -- rebounded slightly on Thursday but investors remained wary of the speed and degree of future US rate hikes.
+Tokyo -- the previous day's biggest loser in Asia -- closed up by 0.2 percent, but investors there remained wary of the speed and degree of future US rate hikes, analysts said.

-"Investors remain deeply cautious about potentially excessive monetary tightening in the United States", Okasan Online Securities said in a note.

 On Wednesday, Wall Street stocks rose as investors prepared for next week's Fed decision, with the Dow rising 0.1 percent and the S&P 500 gaining 0.3 percent.